TL;DR

 Outpatient Cover This is the most significant variable affecting your policy's price and utility.
 Outpatient services are consultations, diagnostic tests (like MRI or CT scans), and procedures that don't require a hospital bed.

 - Full Outpatient Cover: Covers all eligible outpatient costs in full.
-This is the most comprehensive and expensive option.
+This is the more comprehensive and expensive option.

 - Limited Outpatient Cover: Provides a set financial limit per policy year (e.g., £500, £1,000, or £1,500).
-Once you exceed this limit, you must pay for further outpatient services yourself or use the NHS.
+Once you exceed this limit, you should consider whether you may need to pay for further outpatient services yourself or use the NHS.

-- No Outpatient Cover: The cheapest option.
-You would rely on the NHS for all diagnostics and consultations, only using your PMI if you need to be admitted for surgery.
+- No Outpatient Cover: The lower-cost option.
+You would rely on the NHS for all diagnostics and consultations, only using your PMI if you may need to be admitted for surgery.

 Insider Tip: A mid-range outpatient limit (e.g., £1,000) often provides the best balance of cost and cover.
 It's usually sufficient to cover the initial consultations and scans needed to diagnose a condition before inpatient treatment begins.